Menu

 The best, by far, solution for using chlorine tablets is by using an automatic chlorinator.

 Probably one of the game changers in the pool industry, automatic chlorinators can help you out even when you’re not there for some time.
 You just need to set the amount of chlorine it should release, and you can go on a trip for a few weeks.
-This is because chlorine tablets aren’t directly in contact with the pool’s water.
-Adding more tablets won’t cause hyperchlorination, as you can regulate the rate of release.

 They’re installed directly on the filter-pump system, so it can be a little bit more difficult to install at first, but once installed, it’s by far the best method to dispense the tablets and keep chlorine levels in range.